I. Policy Statement:

 - Undergraduate Student: An individual whose primary relationship to the campus is in their role as a matriculated or non-matriculated student in an Associate or Bachelor level program, including certificates and other traditional and non-traditional academic programs.
 This definition does not include employees who are taking a non-matriculated course that is not part of an academic program.
 Status begins at payment of deposit to enroll or equivalent and continues through completion of all academic requirements and graduation.
 This applies regardless of the age of the Undergraduate Student and age of the faculty or staff member.

 - Graduate or Professional Student: An individual whose primary relationship to the campus is in their role as an enrolled or non-matriculated student in a Masters, Doctoral, post Bachelor Certificate or Professional level program.
 It also includes such individuals in the status of academically-required employment, such as residency, internship, practicum, fellowship and equivalent.
-Depending on employment status, this group of students may also be covered employees as professional staff or other college personnel.
+Depending on employment status, this group of students may also be covered employees as professional staff or other university personnel.

 Supervisory Relationship: A relationship in which an employee has the authority to make, recommend, or impact decisions regarding hiring, termination, appointment, reappointment, promotion, assignment of duties, evaluation, or changes in compensation or benefits for another individual.